 - Accelerating the end of international coal finance.
 The US commitment to “seek to end public finance to carbon-intensive fossil projects abroad” reinforces the terminal decline of international coal finance.
 Its end is irreversible in Asia too: South Korea’s decision to cease international coal finance dramatically escalates pressure on China and Japan to follow suit.

-Where did the Summit fall short?
+Where did the Leaders Summit on Climate fall short?

 - A missed opportunity to build solidarity between developed and developing countries.
 There was little in the way of climate finance beyond the US commitment to double climate finance to $5.7bn by 2024.
 For context, Bangladesh already spends about $5 billion, or 2.5% of its GDP, every year coping with climate impacts.
 The total finance available globally for adaptation and resilience remains tiny.
 While Kerry’s listening sessions highlighted the urgency of adaptation and the US promised to triple adaptation finance, few major emitters gave adaptation significant attention.
 The Netherlands and Ireland were notable exceptions.
 In comparison to the EU’s adaptation strategy, or the UK’s Climate & Development Ministerial, the US relegated adaptation to a side-event focused on domestic activities rather than collective action.
 May’s Petersberg Dialogue may bring more momentum to climate vulnerable challenges on the road to COP26.